What is Sustainable, Ethical or 'Eco' Jewellery?

 My supplier produces much of the precious metal products by recycled waste from the Jewellery Industry within Australasia.
 They also take scrap silver from jewellers, hobbyists, and other industrial uses – even old photographs!

 I also like to use vintage materials and up-cycle your pre-loved and heirloom jewellery into new and distinctive designs.
 I often do this through Custom Orders (which are always welcome), or when people give me their pre-loved jewellery that they no longer want.

-Inside the boxes are product tags/ business information cards, on which the jewellery sits.
-These cards have been made using fibre from sustainable forests, are chlorine free, ISO 14001 certified, use Integrated Pollution Prevention Control and use environmentally friendly inks.
-There are also handmade re-purposed bubble wrap inserts – instead of foam.
+My product tags/ business information cards (on which my jewellery sits), have been made using fibre from sustainable forests, are chlorine free, ISO 14001 certified, use Integrated Pollution Prevention Control and use environmentally friendly inks.

 Premium Gift Wrap – my New Zealand flax kete (woven bags) are not recyclable, or compostable – in fact flax has been used for a long time in textiles and weaving because of its known strength and durability properties.